forgefed/forgefed/html/index.md

 freenode.
 In order to be most widely adopted, we strive to assemble the most diverse and representative group including: users, implementers, and various domain experts.
-Anyone who is experienced with working on an existing forges or federated "social" services, and anyone with experience in writing technical specification documents is encouraged to join the work-group and/or contribute artifacts.
+Anyone who is experienced with working on existing forges or federated "social" services, and anyone with experience in writing technical specification documents is encouraged to join the working group.

 # Implementations